 In 2015, the United Nations adopted the 2030 Agenda for Sustainable Development, as "a shared blueprint for peace and prosperity for people and the planet, now and into the future."
-As seen from the chart above (and from the sample Executive Summaries posted on the Executive Summary page), the definition of sustainable development encompasses far more than simply the environment because it also addresses human and societal needs.
+As seen from the chart above, the definition of sustainable development encompasses far more than simply the environment because it also addresses human and societal needs.

 Sometimes a topic may fall under more than one SDG.
-For example, if your topic has to do with bias in the workplace, your topic could fall under SDG #5 (Gender Equality), SDG #10 (Reduced Inequality), or SDG #16 (Peace, Justice, and Strong Institutions).
-Reading the targets and indicators will help you decide which one fits best with the focus of your argument.
+For example, if your topic has to do with bias in the workplace, your topic could fall under SDG #5 (Gender Equality), SDG #8 (Decent Work and Economic Growth), SDG #10 (Reduced Inequality), or SDG #16 (Peace, Justice, and Strong Institutions).
+Reading the targets and indicators will help you decide which one or two fits best with the focus of your argument.

 Here are some additional resources to get a better understanding of the SDGs.
 In addition to the official UN pages, we have included pages showing the connection between SDGs and business, as well as YouTube videos that help give a better understanding of the big picture regarding the SDG goals and how business can be a force for global good.